fenduru/backbone.marionette/docs/marionette.application.md

 ### Event Aggregator

 The Event Aggreggator is available through `app.vent`.
-This is convenient for communicating events between the components of your app at the application level.
+This is convenient for sharing information between the pieces of your application through events.

 ```js
 MyApp = new Backbone.Marionette.Application();